jesseduffield/lazygit/docs/dev/Busy.md

 ### Programmatically enqueing a UI event

 This is invoked with `self.c.OnUIThread(f)`.
-Internally, it increments the counter before enqueuing the function as an event and once that event is processed by the event queue (and any other pending events are processed) the counter is decremented again.
+Internally, it creates a task before enqueuing the function as an event (including the task in the event struct) and once that event is processed by the event queue (and any other pending events are processed) the task is removed from the map by calling `task.Done()`.

 ### Pressing a key

-If the user presses a key, an event will be enqueued automatically and the counter will be incremented before (and decremented after) the event is processed.
+If the user presses a key, an event will be enqueued automatically and a task will be created before (and `Done`'d after) the event is processed.

 ## Special cases

-There are a couple of special cases where we manually increment/decrement the counter in the code.
+There are a couple of special cases where we manually pause/continue the task directly in the client code.
 These are subject to change but for the sake of completeness:

 ### Writing to the main view(s)

 If the user focuses a file in the files panel, we run a `git diff` command for that file and write the output to the main view.
 But we only read enough of the command's output to fill the view's viewport: further loading only happens if the user scrolls.
-Given that we have a background goroutine for running the command and writing more output upon scrolling, we manually increment the busy count within that goroutine and then decrement it once the viewport is filled.
+Given that we have a background goroutine for running the command and writing more output upon scrolling, we create our own task and call `Done` on it as soon as the viewport is filled.

 ### Requesting credentials from a git command

 Some git commands (e.g. git push) may request credentials.
-This is the same deal as above; we use a background goroutine and manually increment/decrement the counter as we go from waiting on the git command to waiting on user input.
+This is the same deal as above; we use a worker goroutine and manually pause continue its task as we go from waiting on the git command to waiting on user input.
+This requires passing the task through to the `Push` method so that it can be paused/continued.

-## Future improvements

-### Better API

-The current approach is fairly simple in terms of the API which, except for the special cases above, encapsulates the incrementing/decrementing of the busy counter.
-But the counter is a form of global state and in future we may switch to an API where we have objects representing a task in progress, and those objects have `Start()`, `Finish()`, and `Pause()` methods.
-This would better defend against bugs caused by a random goroutine accidentally decrementing twice, for example.

-### More applications

-We could use the concept of idle/busy to show a loader whenever Lazygit is busy.
-But our current situation is pretty good: we have the `WithWaitingStatus()` method for running a function on a worker goroutine along with a message to show within the loader e.g. 'Refreshing branches'.
-If we find a situation where we're a function is taking a while and a loader isn't appearing, that's because we're running the code on the UI goroutine and we should just wrap the code in `WithWaitingStatus()`.